 Three pricing tiers.
 DAZN Flex: $29.99/month, no commitment.
 DAZN Annual: $19.99/month billed as $224.99 upfront.
 DAZN Ultimate: $44.99/month or $449.99/year, which includes a minimum of 12 PPV events annually that would otherwise cost $59.99 each.
 Ultimate also unlocks HDR and Dolby 5.1 for select events.
 One device limit on PPV.
 No free trial.

-Paramount+ (Zuffa Boxing)
+Paramount+ / Sky Sports (Zuffa Boxing)

-All events stream on Paramount+ ($7.99/month Essential, $13.99/month Premium).
+All U.S. events stream on Paramount+ ($7.99/month Essential, $13.99/month Premium).
 No additional PPV charges announced.
 Paramount+ also carries UFC starting in 2026 under a separate $7.7 billion deal, making it the most cost-effective combat sports subscription if you follow both boxing and MMA.

 Amazon Prime Video (PBC)